What does food vendor insurance cover?

 How much does food vendor insurance cost?

-At Protectivity policies start at just £5.82* a month.
+At Protectivity policies start at just £5.82* a month for an annual policy.

 There are varying factors that will influence the exact amount you pay for food vendor insurance.
 It could be you have high-value specialist equipment that you need to cover, or employees working for you to add to your policy, which will influence your overall price.